jrkreiger/helpful-reviews/README.md

 _Benefits_

 * A business can learn about its products and customers.
-* If a business improves its product or website based on things learned here, customers may have a better user experience.
+* If a business improves its product or website based on things learned here, customers may have a better user experience, which could in turn lead to more and quicker conversions.

 _Costs_